Start Here

 The ethnic fracture.
 Pahlavi’s support drops below twenty percent in Kurdistan and West Azerbaijan.
 Nearly half of Iran’s population identifies with a non-Persian ethnicity.
 The Kurdish question — unitary state or federation, administrative decentralization or ethnic autonomy — is the structural challenge that has already broken one opposition coalition and could fragment a post-regime Iran.

 The barracks state.
 The IRGC could jettison the clergy to save its economic empire — a soft coup that installs a puppet religious leader while maintaining control through naked force.
 Egypt under Sisi.
 But a barracks state requires a functioning barracks.
 The IRGC cannot pay its soldiers, cannot defend its airspace, cannot trust its own intelligence services, and has lost its Supreme Leader.
 The barracks are on fire.
+The signal is the substitution: Pakistani Shia stationed to police Iranian Sunni Baluch, Iraqi PMF parading through Khuzestan, Basij recruitment formally lowered to twelve.
+These are not the configurations of a regime that trusts its own enforcers.

 The nuclear wild card.
 Approximately 440 kilograms of near-weapons-grade uranium is unaccounted for.
 The IAEA has had no continuity of knowledge since June 2025.
 The centrifuges are destroyed.
 The knowledge is intact.
 Only a cooperative government can resolve the verification gap.
 A collapsing regime with untracked fissile material is more dangerous than a stable one with monitored enrichment.